BrettGregson/SimplePasswordManager/README.md

 # SimplePasswordManager
-Super quick and dirty simple password manager.
-Meant for local usage (don't use it online unless you want everyone to get your passwords)
+Quick and dirty password manager.
+Meant for local usage (don't use it online unless you want to share your credentials with everyone on earth)

 # Features